sass/sass/proposal/custom-url-resolution.md

 > This section is non-normative.

 Many css features require the use of a url import to reference resources from outside the sass files, however these files also need to exist on the eventual output directory and server.
-To ensure the references are valid the sass API should allow for the user to provide a way to remap and/or inline these resources.
+To ensure the references are valid, the sass API should allow for the user to provide a way to remap and/or inline these resources.

 ## Summary